 (5) In this section —

-“acquire” includes taking on lease or licence or in any other manner in which an interest in property may be acquired;
+acquire includes taking on lease or licence or in any other manner in which an interest in property may be acquired;

-“business arrangement” means a partnership, a trust, a joint venture or an arrangement for sharing profits;
+business arrangement means a partnership, a trust, a joint venture or an arrangement for sharing profits;

-“dispose of ” includes dispose of by way of lease;
+dispose of includes dispose of by way of lease;

-“participate” includes form, promote, establish, enter into, manage, dissolve, wind up and do anything incidental to participating in a business arrangement.
+participate includes form, promote, establish, enter into, manage, dissolve, wind up and do anything incidental to participating in a business arrangement.

 [Section 16A inserted by No. 46 of 1998 s.
 10.]